ranaasamir/RDYF/README.md

-In this repository we are starting to learn about collabortive working, Firstly, we created this particular README.md.
+In this repository, we are starting to learn about collabortive working and get more familiar with github.
+At the beginning, we created this README.md file and fill it with information about ourselves.
-Then each team member started to assign issues to each other and resolve them.
-Some merging conflicts were made and resolved.
+Then each team member started to assign issues to each other and do them.
+Some merging conflicts were made and resolved by all team members.